Get your next remote job on LaraJobs.

 var_dump(empty($bar));

 This is my favorite way of doing it.
-But there are other methods such as:
+But there are other methods to check if an array is empty such as:

 1. Using the count() (or sizeof()) function to count the number of elements in the array and check if it’s equal to zero. count() can even count the numbers of entries inside a multidimensional array.